-2. Bona Vacantia – any assets of a company which has been struck off, voluntarily or compulsorily, which have not been distributed prior to dissolution, will be deemed ‘bona vacantia’ (i.e. they will automatically become the legal property of the Crown).
+2. Bona Vacantia – any assets of a company that has been struck off that have not been distributed prior to dissolution will be deemed ‘bona vacantia’ (i.e., they will automatically become the legal property of the Crown).

 What are the main differences between compulsory and voluntary strike off?